 Narrowly focused names can undermine your ability to expand into other profitable areas.

 Narrow names can be too descriptive (example: “Jane’s Lampshades”), too generic (example “ABC Services”), or geographically too limiting (example: “Antioch Plumbing”).

-We faced this issue when we came up with the name “crowdspring”.
-We knew we wanted to offer entrepreneurs, businesses, and agencies a new way to buy creative services but we initially weren’t sure which specific creative verticals we would target.
-Had we named our business “Logo Designers” we’d be very limited to a single niche.
-Even if we named the Business “Design, Inc” we’d still be limited.
-That’s why we chose a name that was broader, unique, and capable of growing with our business.
+We faced this issue when we came up with the name “crowdspring.”
+We knew we wanted to offer entrepreneurs, businesses, and agencies a new way to buy creative services, but we weren’t sure which specific creative verticals we would target.
+Had we named our business “Logo Designers,” we’d be limited to a single niche.
+Even if we named the Business “Design, Inc,” we’d still be limited.
+That’s why we chose a broader, unique name capable of growing with our business.